 For futher information about the programme fees and structure or how to apply, please visit the EMECS website

 We lead the UK for the volume and quality of our research in Electrical and Electronic Engineering and 100% of our Computer Science research impact is recognised as world-leading or internationally excellent (REF 2014)

-The Guardian University Guide 2018 league tables show the University of Southampton first in the UK for Electronics and Electrical Engineering and Computer Science and IT has been in their top ten for over ten years (2008-2017)
+The Guardian University Guide 2019 league tables show the University of Southampton second in the UK for Electronics and Electrical Engineering, and Computer Science and IT has been in their top ten for over ten years (2008-2017)

 Southampton is ranked in the top 100 universities for both Electrical & Electronic Engineering and Computer Science in the 2018 QS World Rankings, and top 10 in the UK